gsuuon/tabenol/notes/Design.md

 **tabs** mode is the current tabenol screen, with new features:
 - Icon over entries which have attached notes (url specific)
 - Hover over any entry shows the notes window
-    - Notes window is fixed size to the left of the tabs menu
+    - notes window is fixed size to the left of the tabs menu
-    - Notes window has bg opacity < 1 if mouse isn't over it
+    - notes window has bg opacity < 1 if mouse isn't over it
-    - Clicking on the window focuses it
+    - clicking on the window focuses it
-        - Opacity = 1
+        - opacity = 1
-        - User input
+        - user input
-        - Basic text (i.e. no markdown parsing)
+        - basic text (i.e. no markdown parsing)

 - Notes window can be resized by dragging bottom left corner
-    - Wordwrap by default (toggleable)
+    - word-wrap by default (toggleable)

 **notes** mode:
 - Notes database (IndexedDB)
-    - Service worker executes queries and updates
+    - service worker executes queries and updates
     - contains
         - url
             - protocol is stripped (agnostic between http and https)